 And in addition, the Food Industry Development Division of the Irish Department of Agriculture (last updated October 2014) has outlined more specific requirements which we'll reference below.
 We'll start off with the four legally defined styles of Irish Whiskey (and one not so well defined) and then look at some of the new labeling terms that have evolved as the modern renaissance of Irish Whiskey continues;

 Pot Still (Irish) Whiskey / Irish Pot Still Whiskey: This is required to be produced using a mash, or mash-bill, containing a minimum of 30% malted and a minimum of 30% unmalted barley.
 The remainder of the mash can be made up of either malted or unmalted barley, and can include up to 5% of other unmalted cereals (wheat, oats, rye, or corn.)
 This style of whiskey is generally batch distilled in pot stills and is traditionally, but not always, triple distilled in a pot still of the distiller’s choosing.
-The addition of the word "Single" implies that the whiskey was produced in a single distillery.
+The addition of the word "Single" means that the whiskey was produced in a single distillery.
 The requirement to use both malted and unmalted barley in the mash bill is unique to Ireland and its use dates back to the late 1700's when an excise tax was imposed on the use of malted barley.

 *Update 8 April 2022 - There are likely to be changes to the above definition of Pot Still Whiskey in the near future - READ MORE HERE